 A grade of ‘B’ or higher in the pre-entry level is required to be eligible for entry into the ASL & Studies program.
 Students must maintain grades of ‘B’ or higher to stay in the program.
 A grade of ‘C’ necessitates a conference with the Instructor(s) and Coordinator for consultation.
 A ‘C’ in more than one of the courses disqualifies the student from continuing in the program unless there were extenuating circumstances.
 A grade of ‘D’ or ‘F’ disqualifies the student from entry into or continuation of ASL & Deaf Studies Program.
 As mandated by the college, students must earn grades of ‘C’ or higher in the general education courses.

 Conferences with respective instructor(s) and coordinators are by appointment only.
-Information about the American Sign Language and Deaf Studies and Interpreters for Deaf Programs may be obtained at the ASL&DS and AEIP office (Room 3, Plainfield Campus) or the Counseling Office at the Plainfield or Cranford campuses.
+Information about the American Sign Language and Deaf Studies and Interpreters for Deaf Programs may be obtained at the ASL&DS and AEIP office (Room 3, Plainfield Campus) or the Advising, Career and Transfer Services Office at the Plainfield or Cranford campuses.

 AFTER UNION County College